Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Introduction to Cloud/Introduction to Amazon EC2 lab/README.md

 Note If the grading is erroring out and not grading properly.
 Make sure the EC2 instance tags are set as Web-Server or the grading will not work.

 Tip: You can submit your work multiple times.
 After you change your work, choose Submit again.
 Your last submission is what will be recorded for this lab.
-+   To find detailed feedback on your work, choose Details and then choose  View Submission Report.
++   To find detailed feedback on your work, choose Details and then choose  View Submission Report.<br>
 `Lab complete`